 Many students from all over the world, when they’re looking to learn how to speak and read in English, are turning to The Easy English Times, a Napa-based newspaper publication.
+This is actually one of America’s finest Literacy narrative examples.

 For over two decades now, The Easy English Times has been a crucial ‘real-life’ resource for programs that are developed to enhance students’ literacy skills and English proficiency.

 The newspaper is an 8-page publication that’s printed and published 10 times per year and gets distributed all around the world.
+Steve from Bestgedclasses says that GED students often refer to this paper too.

 The Easy English Times contains posts on current events, citizenship, and life skills, and it also includes posts written by and on students.
 The paper’s pieces appear at varying difficulty levels to accommodate an array of readers and students as wide as possible.